soichi-berson/mid-bootcamp-project/README.md

 The outcome is shown in the file of 'slides'

 ## Material
--note: files of jupyter notebook
+-`note`: files of jupyter notebook.

--data: 'raw' data, 'semi_cleaned' data and 'cleaned' data
+-`data`: 'raw' data, 'semi_cleaned' data and 'cleaned' data.

--src: python files which were used as functions on Jupyter notebook files
+-`src`: python files which were used as functions on Jupyter notebook files.